kedro-org/kedro-community/README.md

-# What is `kedro-examples`?
+# What is `kedro-example-pharma``?

-This repo contains example code to help you learn how to use [Kedro](https://github.com/quantumblacklabs/kedro).
+This repo contains example code to demonstrate how to use [Kedro](https://github.com/quantumblacklabs/kedro) in a pharma project.

 ## How do I use it?